 You can use Reports ForNAV with your Docker containers.
 The following is a step-by-step example of how to set up a container that supports ForNAV reports.

-Install the NAV Container Helper
+Install the BC Container Helper

 Create the container